FabianRoger/Bacteria_BEF_Scale/README.md

-This repository contains the code for the simulations and anylysis for the article by Gamfeldt et al.
+This repository contains the code for the simulations and analysis for the article by Gamfeldt et al.

 preliminary citation: